 A few years ago, multinational pharma companies seeking growth and respite from market uncertainty in Europe and the United States found a haven in emerging markets.
 Their rapid economic growth triggered an expansion in healthcare coverage and the emergence of a new cohort of consumers able to afford larger out-of-pocket spending on drugs.
 But early euphoria was soon replaced by a more somber outlook.
 Some emerging markets either suffered downturns or showed weaker growth forecasts as commodity prices fell; some healthcare systems struggled to scale up adequately their provision of care; and local companies became increasingly effective competitors in the pharma market.
 Furthermore, multinationals themselves often found it difficult to scale up in emerging markets, with particular challenges in talent recruitment, compliance, and organizational setup.

 By contrast, developed markets like the United States were doing rather well.
-Pipelines have been refreshed—for instance, the top ten pharma companies have some 650 products in development for oncology —and new drugs are showing great promise.
+Pipelines have been refreshed—for instance, the top ten pharma companies have some 650 products in development for oncology1 —and new drugs are showing great promise.
 So should multinationals turn their attention away from emerging markets?

 Although that might be tempting in the short run, we believe emerging markets are following a predictable cycle that will likely return them to a positive outlook before long—perhaps as soon as the current wave of launches is complete.
 In fact, we believe emerging markets could still see a doubling of pharma revenues for the top 20 markets in the next ten years (exhibit).
 The opportunity remains attractive even if we do not account for China, a large and strategic market for most pharma companies, independent of their strategy in emerging markets.